Josh Nalley

-Josh Nalley (born 1980/1981) is an American TikToker.
-He is best known for posting himself playing dead to get cast as a dead guy in a television series or film for 321 days on TikTok.
+Josh Nalley (born 1980/1981) is an American restaurant manager and TikToker.
+He is best known for his video series of posting himself playing dead everyday to get cast as a dead guy in a television series or film for 321 days on TikTok.

-Life and career

-Nalley is a restaurant manager in Elizabethtown, Kentucky.

-In October 2021, Nalley began posting himself playing dead everyday on TikTok, hoping to get cast as a dead guy in a television series or film.
-After 321 days of posting, he was cast as a dead guy in an episode of the television series CSI: Vegas.
+In October 2021, Nalley began a video series where he posted himself playing dead everyday on TikTok, hoping to get cast as a dead guy in a television series or film.
+After 321 days of posting, he was cast as a dead guy in an episode of the CBS crime drama television series CSI: Vegas, which after his appearance, he continued his video series of playing dead everyday.

+On August 3, 2025, Nalley ended his video series of playing dead everyday on TikTok, marking the end of hoping to get cast again as a dead guy in another television series or film.